 Below is a non-exhaustive list of avenues to explore for advice and funding opportunities within the UK music industry.
 If you are aware any other relevant organisations or initiatives missing from this list then please email us at BCMusicEnquiries@britishcouncil.org.

 Creative Europe Desk UK is an information and advice office which helps the UK’s creative, cultural and audiovisual sectors to access Creative Europe’s funding and opportunities.
 Led by the British Council and the British Film Institute, in partnership with Arts Council England, Creative Scotland, Welsh Government and Arts Council of Northern Ireland, Creative Europe Desk UK has offices across the UK in London, Manchester, Edinburgh, Glasgow, Cardiff and Belfast.

 Creative Europe is the European Union's programme to support the cultural, creative and audiovisual sectors.
 From 2014-2020, €1.46 billion is available Europe-wide to support projects with the potential to travel, reach new audiences and encourage skill sharing and development.

 Help Musicians UK's Funding and Careers page can help you identify project funding, student funding, advice for careers and purchasing of new instruments.

-Related to PRS, the Performing Right Society, is PRS For Music Foundation: the UK's largest independent funder for new music of any genre.
+Related to PRS, the Performing Right Society, is PRS Foundation, the UK's largest independent funder for new music of any genre.
 Through a variety of schemes it provides essential core support for creators, performers and producers.
-We work closely with PRS For New Music Foundation on our Musicians in Residence programme.
+We work closely with PRS Foundation on our Musicians in Residence programme.